estuary/flow/site/docs/concepts/schemas.md

     writeSchema:
       type: object
       title: Store price as strings
-      description: Not sure if prices contain characters such as $, so capturing them as strings.
+      description: Not sure if prices are formatted as numbers or strings.
       properties:
         id: { type: integer}
-        price: {type: string}
+        price: {type: [string, number]}
     readSchema:
       type: object
       title: Prices as numbers